 Things to do in Banff National Park (outside the town)

-- Bike the Legacy Trail to Canmore, read our post Biking trails around Banff for more options
+- Bike the Legacy Trail to Canmore, our choose other trail from our post Biking trails around Banff

 - Swim in Johnson Lake – one of the very few lakes where the water is not cold